jondeuce/DECAES.jl/docs/src/index.md

 ## Myelin water imaging

-Myelin water imaging (MWI) is an MRI technique used to visualize the myelin water contained within the sheaths of myelinated axons within the body, such as within the brain's white matter.

-Through analysing $T_2$-distributions computed from multi spin-echo MRI scans, one can separate the contribution due to the myelin water from the intra- and extra-cellular water and compute the myelin water fraction (MWF).
+Myelin water imaging (MWI) uses $T_2$ distributions from multi-spin echo MRI to distinguish signal arising from myelin water and from intra- and extracellular water.
-The MWF describes the fraction of water trapped between myelin lipid bilayers relative to the total water in the region.
+The myelin water fraction (MWF) is the fraction of water associated with the short-$T_2$ myelin-water component.
 DECAES provides methods for [computing the MWF](@ref t2part).

 MWI was pioneered at the University of British Columbia by Alex MacKay and Ken Whittal.